Our Team

 kaly_wall@ncsu.edu

 I grew up and spent my childhood in Lexington, North Carolina before arriving in Raleigh in 2011 to attend NC State, where I earned a Bachelor of Science in zoology.
 Following graduation, I served a 10-month term in AmeriCorps before returning to NC State to earn my Master of Science in fisheries, wildlife and conservation biology.
 After graduate school, I taught high school-level earth and environmental science in the Wake County Public School System before returning to NC State to serve as an academic advisor.
 I have been serving in my current role since April 2020.
 I also recently began my Ph.D. in educational leadership, policy and human development.
 My favorite thing about my job is that I get to support students during their transition from high school to college.
 I am particularly passionate about supporting under-resourced students, as I was a low-income, first-generation college student myself.
-Outside of work, I enjoy baking, watching movies, reading (especially Harry Potter), traveling when I can, and spending time with my husband Blane, our dog Axel and our cat Enzo.
+Outside of work, I enjoy baking, watching movies, reading (especially Harry Potter), traveling when I can, and spending time with my husband Blane and our cats, Enzo and Millie, and our dog Huck.

 Dr. Dawn Rodriguez-Ward